Enabling discovery of solar system objects in large alert data streams

 \section{Introduction}

-Recent optical surveys such as the Zwicky Transient Facility (ZTF) \citep{2019PASP..131a8003M,2019PASP..131g8001G,2019PASP..131a8002B,2019PASP..131a8001P} or Pan-STARRS \citep{Denneau_2013}, produce alerts by detecting differences from previous observations of the same areas of the sky.
-These alerts must be released early to enable rapid response from follow-up facilities if necessary, hence they contain a minimal amount of information including the observation time, the sky coordinates, and an estimate of the brightness.
-Among several, the analysis of these alerts by the scientific community enables the study of the solar system small bodies which in turn allows for example a better understanding of the dynamical evolution of the solar system \citep{2014Natur.505..629D, 2015aste.book..493M}.
-Every night, new observations provide additional information to known solar system objects, or lead to the discovery of new objects.
+Recent optical surveys such as the Zwicky Transient Facility (ZTF) \citep{2019PASP..131a8003M,2019PASP..131g8001G,2019PASP..131a8002B,2019PASP..131a8001P} and Pan-STARRS \citep{Denneau_2013} generate alerts by detecting differences from previous observations of the same areas of the sky.
+These alerts must be released early on to enable a rapid response from follow-up facilities when necessary; hence, they contain a minimal amount of information, namely: the observation time, sky coordinates, and estimation of the brightness.
+Among its many applications, the analysis of these alerts by the scientific community enables the study of the Solar System's small bodies, which, in turn, allows for example a better understanding of the dynamical evolution of the Solar System \citep{2014Natur.505..629D, 2015aste.book..493M}.
+Every night, new observations provide additional information to known Solar System objects or lead to the discovery of new objects.